EMSTrack/Algorithms/README.md

 Don't worry about accidentally pushing your own results.
 This folder is in the `.gitignore` file.

 #### On successful simulation, you will find the results saved under `./results/`

 `ls ./results/`

+**Note**: If you found other errors, you might have an older library.
+See Installation above.

 # Run a simple simulation